douxing365/cse15l-lab-reports/lab_report3.md

 ./technical/biomed
 ./technical/911report
 ```
-`-mtime -3` here is to help `find` to collect all the directory that been modified in last 3 days in the current directory.
+`-mtime -3` here is to help `find` to collect all the directory that been modified in last 3 days in the current directory.<br>
 3. `-size`
    - Example 1:
 ```